Minnesota Poll: Gov. Tim Walz's approval ratings grow amid coronavirus response

 "I feel he was very quick to act and pay attention to the scientists," she said.
 "I'm a retired epidemiologist, so science means a lot to me.
 Hunches mean very little."

-The telephone poll of 800 registered voters was conducted May 18 to May 20, after the end of the statewide stay-at-home order but just as the governor was rolling out new rules allowing for some reopening of restaurants and salons.
-The poll, by Mason-Dixon Polling & Strategy, has a margin of error of 3.5%.
+The telephone poll of 800 registered voters was conducted May 18-20, after the end of the statewide stay-at-home order and just as the governor was rolling out new rules allowing for some reopening of restaurants and salons.
+The poll, by Mason-Dixon Polling & Strategy, has a margin of sampling error of 3.5%.

 Walz's latest decision allows restaurants and bars to open patios with up to 50 patrons as of June 1 and caps in-person gatherings to 10 people.
 Restaurateurs, some church leaders, Republicans in the Legislature and the state nurses union all have criticized various elements of the plan.